-In Peru, financing for acquisitions by foreign investors has traditionally been provided by off-shore lenders or affiliated companies.
-Local investors traditionally have preferred loans from local banks, including bridge loan to bond takeout structures.
-Recently, local investors with Peruvian bank relationships have access to medium- and long-term acquisition finance structures through local banks and local investment funds, including mezzanine funds, are providing some acquisition financing to local investors.
+- In Colombia, given the huge wave of road concessions together with a high sponsor concentration, it is expected that international investors will continue purchasing stakes in these projects, which may require acquisition financing, depending on the stage of development of the relevant project.
+Additionally, multi-latinas will continue to expand from and into Colombia and into the countries of the Pacific Alliance (Chile, Peru and Mexico), which acquisitions typically rely on financings from both the international and the local banking markets. - In Mexico, although the uncertainties created by the possibility of Mexico not reaching a trade agreement with the U.S. and Canada have ended with the signing of the new United States-Mexico-Canada Agreement (USMCA), the arrival of a new administration to the federal government with control of both chambers of congress may generate uncertainties but also opportunities for M&A activity.
+It is expected that during the first months of the new administration investors will take an opportunistic stand and consider in their investment decisions the policies and direction that the new administration adopts in different sectors that have driven M&A activity in Mexico in recent years (i.e. financial, infrastructure, power, oil & gas and real estate development). - In Peru, financing for acquisitions by foreign investors has traditionally been provided by off-shore lenders or affiliated companies.
+Local investors traditionally have preferred loans from local banks, including bridge loan to bond take-out structures.
+Recently, local investors with Peruvian bank relationships with access to medium- and long-term acquisition finance structures through local banks and local investment funds, including mezzanine funds, are providing some acquisition financing to local investors.
 There have been discussions in political circles recently about eliminating the 18% VAT applicable to interest payments to foreign lenders that are not financial institutions, which would facilitate loans by such off-shore lenders to Peruvian investors, but the legislative change has not yet passed.